WORKSHOP ON INSTITUTIONAL ANALYSIS

 This doctoral research investigates: "Why do legal-institutional arrangements which are not responsive to public preferences remain largely unchallenged in Western Democracies?" while comparing long standing gaps between marriage regulation and public will in Israel and Turkey.

-This realm of investigation is interesting theoretically and empirically, as the two countries represents very different policies, yet share similar institutional dynamics.
-More specifically, in Israel religious marriage is the only statutory option, despite a clear preference by a significant segment of the society to establish a civil marriage option, whereas in Turkey only civil marriage is statutory accepted, despite the fact that most Turks conducts complementary religious ceremonies.
+This realm of investigation is interesting theoretically and empirically, as the two countries represent very different policies, yet share similar institutional dynamics.
+More specifically, in Israel religious marriage is the only statutory option, despite a clear preference by a significant segment of the society to establish a civil marriage option, whereas in Turkey only civil marriage is statutory accepted, despite the fact that most Turks conduct complementary religious ceremonies.
 Theoretically, these two very different policies highlight a similar institutional dynamic, according to which legal-institutional arrangements which are not responsive to public preferences remain largely unchallenged by the population and therefore do not face pressures to modify.
 According to mainstream democratic theory, this represents an instance of democratic malfunctioning.

 This research suggests that such a long time disparity between public will and institutional design is rooted in the ability of institutions in the two countries to employ micro-level tactics in order to provide cheap alternatives to direct societal protest, and avoid public pressure to modify their policies.